yogeshnaik028/tf-gamesbiz/README.md

    ...
 )
 ```
+**Note**: As you can see above we assume that the setup() function requires the additional *entry_point={...}* argument which allows the
+pipeline to abstract out all the information needed to build a SageMaker compatible docker image.

 ### Description of Model

-Its a simple fully connected neural network model (preceptron) with hyperparameters.json showing the hyperparameter values
+Its a simple fully connected neural network model (multilayer preceptron)
+The training and testing data set are mounted to the SageMaker managed docker container in "/opt/ml/input/data/training"
+The Trained model artifact can be saved to "/opt/ml/output/model" within the container and this gets zipped and pushed to S3 location

 **Note**:
 Since this is a simple example, data is fed to the tensorflow model an array that was pre-loaded into memory.